OPS-E2E-PPE/VBA-Docs/api/Word.AutoCorrect.TwoInitialCapsExceptions.md

 keywords: vbawd10.chm155779081
 f1_keywords:
 - vbawd10.chm155779081
-ms.prod: word
 api_name:
 - Word.AutoCorrect.TwoInitialCapsExceptions
 ms.assetid: c301d210-c583-a092-4840-ac8efed80c86
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # AutoCorrect.TwoInitialCapsExceptions property (Word)

 Returns a **[TwoInitialCapsExceptions](Word.twoinitialcapsexceptions.md)** collection that represents the list of terms containing mixed capitalization that Word won't correct automatically.

 ## Syntax

 _expression_. `TwoInitialCapsExceptions`

  _expression_ An expression that returns an '[AutoCorrect](Word.AutoCorrect.md)' object.

 ## Remarks

 This list corresponds to the list of AutoCorrect exceptions on the INitial CAps tab in the **AutoCorrect Exceptions** dialog box (**AutoCorrect Options** command, **Tools** menu).
-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example